Belonger status: British Virgin Islands

-(h) was immediately before the commencement of this Constitution deemed to belong to the Virgin Islands by virtue of the Virgin Islands (Constitution) Order 1976(3).

 The British Virgin Islands is extremely restrictive about conferring Belongership status on immigrants to the Territory.
 Under the leadership of Orlando Smith the Government formally committed itself to naturalising no more than 25 persons a year.
 This was maintained when Smith's NDP party was no longer in office.

-In the Cayman Islands
+Cayman Islands

 The Caymanian Status and Permanent Residency Board may, upon application, grant the right to be Caymanian to persons in the categories below.